Oktopost/oyster/docs/Modules/TreeActions/PathMatching.md

 	};
 });
 ```
-> The keys `Main` and `Second` do not play any role, for the sake of this example, and can be replaced with any other value.
+> The keys `Main` and `Second` do not play any role for the sake of this example, and can be replaced with any other value.

 In this example, the top level configuration object consists of 2 objects: `Main` and `Second`.
 Each of those objects
-contains one config.
+contains one configuration:

-* `Main` contains the config for route `/path_mathc`
+* `Main` contains the config for route `/path_match`
 * `Second` contains the config for the route `/different/path`

 Both of the actions are setup identically to the previous [Intro](Intro.md) example, the only